theopin/tp/docs/UserGuide.md

    <img width="540" height="390" src="https://i.ibb.co/r3JjNZs/Sprite-0005.png">
 </p>

-The anatomy of the command is broken down to color coded sections in the picture.
+The anatomy of the command can be broken down to color coded sections seen in the picture above.
 These elements are all that are all used to execute the command and are elaborated below:
-* **Command identifier**: Every command needs one.
+* **Command identifier**: Every command needs one command identifier.
 It is used to exactly what type of command needs to be run.
 In the commmand above, `/add` is the command identifier used for adding cheatsheets
 * **Flag**: Akin to options or parameters of the command, these are additional information passed to CheatLogs to use.
-Flags are sometimes optional and you don't always need to type them.
+In some commands, flags are optional and you don't always need to type them.
 In the commmand above, `/n`  and `/s` are used to indicate the names and subject of the cheatsheet respectively with `/s` being an optional flag.
 * **Flag description**: Used when the flag itself is does not provide enough information, CheatLogs takes in additional information for each flag through that flag's description.
 Not all flags have flag descriptions but each flags description need to accompany a flag.
 In the commmand above, it is the  name flag `n` is decribed by `help` and the subject flag `s` is decribed by `me`.

 > :bulb: You need not worry if you forget the exact flags for each command.
 CheatLogs prompts you to enter the flag description for each missing neccesary flags.